Select Page

 How many MLSs are there?

-As of October 2023, there are around 540 MLS systems in the U.S. and 35 in Canada.
-That number shrinks annually due to regional consolidation of MLSs.
-New MLSs are being created in Mexico, the Caribbean, Central and South America, Europe, and West Asia.
-In most countries in the world, though, MLSs do not yet have the broad market share that North American MLSs have.
+The number of U.S. MLSs tends to shrink annually due to regional consolidation of MLSs.
+New MLSs are being created in Mexico, the Caribbean, Central America, South America, Europe and West Asia.
+Most countries do not yet have the broad market share that North American MLSs have, but projects like the RESO-supported International MLS Forum are bringing MLS and RESO concepts to a wider audience that is already part of a global marketplace.

 When did MLSs get started?